logan-siyao-peng/GCDT/adapted_DMRST/README.md

 ## Sample commands

+### Data preprocessing
+Please see ./Preprocess_RST_Data/README.md for data preprocessing steps.

+We provide a preprocessed version of GCDT using the hfl/chinese-roberta-wwm-ext language model in  ./data/pickle-data/depth/to_pt/zh-gcdt-hfl-chinese-roberta-wwm-ext/.

 ### To train the model

 Please specify your --datapath, and your --savepath would be Savings/{corpus\_embedding\_name}\_bs{batch\_size}\_seed\_{seed_number} by default.